-The architecture of the Flash Memory is described in Figure 1.
+The architecture of the Memory Flash is described in Figure 1.
 The TOE is delimited by the Red box.

-Figure 1: TOE Architecture
+Figure 1 TOE Architecture

-The TOE consists of the following hardware components:
+The TOE consists of the following Hardware components:

-- Auxiliary array contains the flash specific data: the Binding key (and its digest value), and the failure and session counters. - Flash array stores the user data (i.e., the mass data including executable codes) and translates SPI commands into Flash operations. - SFF (Secure Flash Front-end) implements the encrypted and authenticated interface for Flash operation and supports Flash memories up to 4GB. - Detectors of abnormal operating conditions.
+- Auxiliary array contains the flash specific data: the binding key (and its digest value), the failure and session counters; - Flash array stores the User data (i.e. the mass data including executable codes) and translates SPI commands into Flash operations; - SFF (Secure Flash Front-end) which implements encrypted and authenticated interface for Flash operation and supports Flash memories up to 4GB; - Detectors of abnormal operating conditions.

-1.4.1.3 TOE Interfaces
+1.4.1.3 Interfaces of the TOE

-- The physical interface of the TOE with the external environment is the entire surface of the Flash Memory module. - The electrical interface of the TOE with the external environment is made of the chip's pads including the data pins for SPI bus: - Standard SPI: CLK, /CS, DI\IO0, DO\IO1 - Quad SPI: CLK, /CS, DI\IO0, DO\IO1, IO2, IO3 - o Octal: CLK, /CS, DI\IO0, DO\IO1, IO2, IO3, IO4, IO5, - o IO6, IO7
+- The physical interface of the TOE with the external environment is the entire surface of the Memory Flash module. - The electrical interface of the TOE with the external environment is made of the chip's pads including the data pins for SPI bus: - Standard SPI: CLK, /CS, DI_IO0, DO_IO1 - o Quad SPI: CLK, /CS, DI_IO0, DO_IO1, IO2, IO3 - o Octal: CLK, /CS, DI_IO0, DO_IO1, IO2, IO3, IO4, IO5, IO6, IO7